microbit-foundation/dev-docs/hardware/powersupply.md

 Power to the micro:bit may be provided via:

 - USB connection via the interface chip (which has an on-board regulator)
-- A battery plugged into the JST connector.
+- A battery plugged into the JST connector
-- The 3V and GND pins on the Edge Connector
+- The 3V and GND pins on the edge connector
-- The two losenge shaped pads on the rear right of the board
+- The two elongated pads on the rear right of the board

 Power from the micro:bit can be provided by the 3V and GND pins to small external circuits.